nlpie/nlptab/README.md

-# Natural Language Processing Type and Annotation Browser (NLP-TAB)
+# Natural Language Processing Type and Annotation Browser
-A system for integration and visualization of diverse biomedical NLP applications.

-## About
 NLP-TAB is a web-based system designed to allow researchers and developers of Natural Language Processing (NLP) systems to compare the output of several disparate NLP systems to each other or to a manually created reference standard.
 The comparison is performed by running the NLP systems on a single corpus of text with subsequent statistical analysis